-The 'Death panel' myth hard to correct: Researchers examine the effectiveness of fact checkingJanuary 9th, 2013 in Health
+The 'Death panel' myth hard to correct: Researchers examine the effectiveness of fact checkingJanuary 9, 2013 in Medicine & Health / Health

 (Medical Xpress)—More than three years after she coined the phrase "death panel," Sarah Palin's remark continues to inflame the debate over health care.

 Three researchers—Peter Ubel of Duke University's Fuqua School of Business, Brendan Nyhan of Dartmouth College and Jason Reifler of Georgia State University—set out to discover whether media fact-checking could debunk the myth of death panels.
 What they found is that while there is nothing in the plan resembling a death panel, the myth is unlikely to go away any time soon.

 The researchers set up an experiment in which people were given a news article about health care reform.
 For one of the groups, a correction was included in the article, which explained that nonpartisan health care experts found no evidence to support Palin's claim about death panels.

 As expected, people who felt warmly toward Palin were more likely to believe in death panels.

 When people were exposed to information refuting the death panel claim, however, the results were more surprising.
 People who like Palin but didn't know much about the political process believed less strongly in death panels when confronted with this information.
 Such a finding suggests the act of fact-checking such claims can improve people's understanding of policy controversies.

 However, fact-checking didn't have the same effect on everyone.
 Respondents who liked Palin and were more knowledgeable about the political process actually came to believe in death panels more strongly after being presented with the correction.